 In-Class Assignments: During most class periods, there will be some sort of short assignment for you to complete by the end of class.
+I'll collect these assignments and grade them.
 They will typically be on the topic of the week, but I may have some fun with these if time and schedule permit.

 Majors, Minors, and Programs Fair: You are required to attend this fair and write a description of your experience.
-The fair takes place on Wednesday, October 19th.
-The time and location are still being decided.
+The fair takes place on Wednesday, October 18th, from 3:00pm to 4:00pm in the Library Concourse.
 This is your opportunity to speak with people from the majors, minors and academic programs at Utica College.
 Representatives will be available to answer questions about the academic as well as the social side of most programs on campus.
 In your essay you should include at least one program you wish to get more information about, or which major/minor you are enrolled in and why.

 Attendance: It is mandatory that I keep track of your attendance.
 An attendance sheet will be available for you to sign at the beginning of each class.
 YOU ARE EXPECTED TO ATTEND EVERY CLASS PERIOD.
 In the event that you miss class (or are mentally absent from class!) it is your responsibility to keep up with all announcements, syllabus adjustments, and/or policy changes made during scheduled class time and/or sent to you via your Utica College email.
-Please make sure that your Utica College email is functioning properly, and make every effort to contact me using your Utica College email address (that is, be sure to use the address ending in "Qutica.edu") to avoid confusion.
+Please make sure that your Utica College email is functioning properly, and make every effort to contact me using your Utica College email address (that is, be sure to use the address ending in "@utica.edu") to avoid confusion.
 If class must be canceled for some reason, you will be notified as early as possible via your Utica College email.